kataw/kataw/test/__snapshot__/parser/expressions/arrow/invalid-cases.md

 ✖ Declaration or statement expected - start: 1551, end: 1554
 ✖ Expected a `;` - start: 1562, end: 1565
 ✖ Expected a `;` - start: 1575, end: 1578
-✖ The left hand side of the arrow is not destructible  - start: 1591, end: 1594 ✖ Expected a `;` - start: 1607, end: 1610
+✖ Arrow parameters can only contain a binding pattern or an identifier - start: 1582, end: 1590 ✖ Expected a `;` - start: 1591, end: 1594
+✖ Expected a `;` - start: 1607, end: 1610
 ✖ Expected a `;` - start: 1617, end: 1620
 ✖ Expected a `;` - start: 1642, end: 1645
 ✖ Expected a `;` - start: 1670, end: 1673
+✖ Arrow parameters can only contain a binding pattern or an identifier - start: 1677, end: 1697 ✖ Expected a `;` - start: 1698, end: 1701
-✖ The left hand side of the arrow is not destructible  - start: 1698, end: 1701 ✖ The left hand side of the arrow is not destructible  - start: 1714, end: 1717 ✖ Expected a `;` - start: 1730, end: 1733
+✖ Arrow parameters can only contain a binding pattern or an identifier - start: 1705, end: 1713 ✖ Expected a `;` - start: 1714, end: 1717
+✖ Expected a `;` - start: 1730, end: 1733
-✖ The left hand side of the arrow is not destructible  - start: 1749, end: 1752 ✖ Expected a `;` - start: 1768, end: 1771
+✖ Arrow parameters can only contain a binding pattern or an identifier - start: 1737, end: 1748 ✖ Expected a `;` - start: 1749, end: 1752
+✖ Expected a `;` - start: 1768, end: 1771
 ✖ A rest element cannot have an initializer - start: 1781, end: 1783
 ✖ Expected a ')' to match the '(' token here - start: 1802, end: 1804